2014 UEFA Women's Under-17 Championship: Qualification

 Qualification for the final tournament consisted of two rounds.
 The first round was held between 2 July and 11 August 2013, and the second round between 20 September and 20 October 2013.
 As hosts, England qualified automatically for the final tournament, while France, Germany and Spain received a bye to the second round due to their coefficient ranking.
 Forty teams entered the draw for the first round, held on 20 November 2012, where they were distributed in ten groups of four.
 Each group was contested as a mini-tournament hosted in the country of one of the group's teams.
 The group winners, runners-up and the best third-placed team qualified for the second round, where the 24 teams were drawn in six groups of four.
 The group winners and the best runners-up qualified for the final tournament.

 Qualified teams

 The following eight teams qualified for the final tournament:

+Venues

 Match officials

 UEFA named six referees and eight assistant referees to officiate matches at the final tournament.
 Additionally, two referees from the host nation were chosen as fourth officials.